nuxt-modules/sanity/docs/content/en/usage.md

 ### `fetch`

 This enables you to perform a GROQ query against your Sanity dataset.
+By default it returns a `Promise<unknown>` although you can customise the type of the return.

 #### Example with `asyncData`